Funland Hayling Island: 2010's

 No new rides were added in 2010, however Tornado 2 was sold onto independent operators after that year.
 A traveling orbiter ride named Speed Flip was added to the park for the 2011 season alongside 2012 to replace it.

 The 2013 season saw the park purchase a Miami Extreme ride from an independent operator, while the 2014 season saw the park purchase a traveling Twister ride, named Cyclone, which was added to the park that year replacing Breakdancer, which was sold to Luna Park Sunny Beach.
 2014 also saw the removal of Toy Town Express.

 The 2015 season saw two-new rides added to the park; A pirate-ship-themed Galleon ride, alongside a new addition to the park's Dinosaur-themed section called Jurassic Safari, a car ride that replaced the Toy Town Express convoy ride.
 The Blizzard Falls log flume was renamed to Dino Falls in order to match the theme.

 In 2016 a new roller coaster replacing the Klondike Gold Mine, which is called Runaway Mine Train, originally located at Gulliver's World as the Wild Mine Ride.
 In June, the park added a new Snake Helter-Skelter ride replacing the old one, and the Super Dragon returned after a refurbishment with a new dinosaur theme and name; Funlandosarus.
 After the 2016 season ended the Woody Coaster was removed from the park.

 In 2017, two new rides were opened: A Tilt-A-Whirl called Neptune's Fury, which replaced the Woody Coaster, and a Mini Paratrooper ride.
 Both had been acquired from Pleasure Island Family Theme Park after its closure in 2016.
-The Mini Paratrooper was later replaced with a Carousel that was purchased from the Liseburg amusement park in Sweden, which the park has since purchased some rides from.
+The Mini Paratrooper was later replaced with a Carousel that was purchased from the Liseberg amusement park in Sweden, which the park has since purchased some rides from.
 The Drop Tower was removed from the park after the end of the 2017 season after standing there but not operating.

 For 2018, a caterpillar-themed Rock 'n' Tug ride was added to the park.
 No new rides were added in 2019.
 After the 2019 season the Super Dragon was removed from the park and sold.